 Weeks 4-6 – Gym workouts upper body focused with med cross trainer work (2km +) x 3-5.

-Weeks 6-8 – Gym workouts upper body focused with normal cross trainer work x 4-6.
+Weeks 6-8 – Gym workouts upper body focused with normal (pre-surgery) cross trainer work x 4-6.

 It’s also worth noting knee physio and rehabilitation will be taking place every week.